MGH Mütterzentrum Fürth gem.e.V.

 17. November 2025

 Unfortunately, I am not at all satisfied with this daycare.
-For quite some time, I've felt that the care for the children is not sufficiently guaranteed.
+For some time now, I have the feeling that the care for the children is not adequately ensured.
 The educational work also seems poorly structured.
 Overall, this daycare leaves an unorganized and unprofessional impression.
 I cannot recommend it in its current state.

 RY